stefangary/socks/docs/suggested_workflow.md

 jumping into this computational environment is no easy task; you will be learning a new language.
-The introduction to this language is spread over several weeks;
+The introduction to this language is spread over several weeks and **the first week of class will be devoted to building confidence in this new environment and class community.**
-each step will go hand-in-hand with course material.

 ## 3 - Main workflow components